leejovan98/newnormal-api/README.md

     * MySQL URL(Change Port Number): The port that MySQL Server uses.
 Typically 8889 for MAC and 3306 for Windows
     * MySQL username: The username used to log into MySQL Server.
 Typical username used is root.
     * MySQL password: The password used to log into MySQL Server.

-3. Create a Schema using MySQL Workbench
+The following Schema needs to be created using MySQL Workbench:
     * Create a new query and run `create schema new_normal;`

 ## Running the API